simonsteele/pn-site/docs/dev/building_boost_libs/index.md

 title: Building Boost Libs
 ---

-# How to build the Boost libraries that PN uses

 Copies of these required libraries are checked in to the source tree, so you should only need to do this to take a new Boost version.

 ## Building Boost Python for Multiple Python Versions